simonangel-fong/Note_Tech/Database/dba/net/net/net.md

 > - e.g.: **sales** and **finance**. (`us.example.com` is the hostname)

 - A running database has at least one `instance`.
-  - has at least on `instance name`.
+  - has at least one `instance name`.
   - can have multiple `instance name`.
   - The combination of `DB_NAME` and `INSTANCE_NAME` forms a **unique identifier** for an instance within a database.